Circular arc

 A circular sector is shaded in green.
 Its curved boundary of length L is a circular arc.

 A circular arc is the arc of a circle between a pair of distinct points.
-If the two points are not directly opposite each other, one of these arcs, the minor arc, subtends an angle at the center of the circle that is less than π radians (180 degrees); and the other arc, the major arc, subtends an angle greater than π radians.
-The arc of a circle is defined as the part or segment of the circumference of a circle.
-A straight line that connects the two ends of the arc is known as a chord of a circle.
+If the two points are not directly opposite each other, one of these arcs, the minor arc, subtends a central angle that is less than π radians (180 degrees); and the other arc, the major arc, subtends an angle greater than π radians.
+An arc of a circle is defined as a part of the circumference of the circle.
+A straight line that connects the two ends of an arc is known as a chord of the circle.
 If the length of an arc is exactly half of the circle, it is known as a semicircular arc.